Existence theorem for sub-Lorentzian problems: Existence Theorem

 By the definition of the set-valued map, $(\xi_k,\zeta_k)\in V_{x_k}$ for some points $x_k\in M$.
 Clearly, $x_k=\pi(\xi_k)$, where $\pi:TM\to M$ is the canonical projection onto the base.
 Therefore, the sequence $x_k$ is also convergent, $x_k\to x$, and $x=\pi(\xi)$, i.e., $\xi\in T_xM$.
 According to Lemma~\ref{lem:semicont}, $\xi \in U_x \subset T_xM$.
 The function $\nu:TM\to\R\sqcup\{-\infty\}$ is upper semicontinuous, so

 and we obtain $0\le\zeta\le \nu_x(\xi)$.
 Therefore, $(\xi,\zeta)\in V_x$, which proves the closedness of the graph. \end{proof}

-The set of possible values for $z(s_1)$ in the control system in the problem~\eqref{eq:auxiliary problem} is compact according to Filippov's theorem (see~\cite[Theorem 3, \S7, Chapter 2]{Filippov}).
+The reachable set from the point $(x_0, 0)$ in time less or equal to $s_1$ for the control system of problem~\eqref{eq:auxiliary problem} is compact according to Filippov's theorem (see~\cite[Theorem 3, \S7, Chapter 2]{Filippov}).
 Indeed, the existence of a solution on small intervals follows from Theorem 1 in \cite[\S7, Chapter 2]{Filippov}, and the extendability of the solution to any length of time interval follows from Theorem 2 in \cite[\S7, Chapter 2]{Filippov} and the condition of sublinear growth~\eqref{eq:xi estimate}.
 Note that Filippov proved his theorems for the case of $M=\R^n$, but his proofs can be applied verbatim by replacing $\R^n$ with any complete Riemannian manifold.

-It remains to note that the existence of an optimal solution in the problem~\eqref{eq:auxiliary problem} follows from the fact that a continuous function $z_1=z(s_1)$ attains its maximum on a compact set. \end{proof}
+It remains to note that the intersection of the reachable set from the point $(x_0, 0)$ in time not exceeding $s_1$ of the control system of problem~\eqref{eq:auxiliary problem} with the set $\{x_1\} \times \R$ is compact as well.
+Indeed, this intersection is non-empty (since the point $x_1$ can be reached from the point $x_0$ by an admissible path of problem~\eqref{eq:initial problem} due to the assumption) and the set $\{x_1\} \times \R$ is closed.
+So, the projection of this intersection to $\R$ has the greatest element $z_1$.
+It follows, that there exists an admissible path of problem~\eqref{eq:auxiliary problem} from the point $(x_0, 0)$ to the point $(x_1, z_1)$ which is an optimal solution. \end{proof}